craiggunson/terraform-git-branch/README.md

 Goals
-1. Seperate state for all feature branches (dev) and master (prod) - allows multipile feauture builds (in parallel) and a seperate production build.
+1. Seperate state for all feature branches (dev) and master (prod) - allows multipile feauture builds (in parallel) with seperate production build.
-1. No workspaces, no grunt, no shared state between dev/prod - allows seperate accounts.
+1. No workspaces, no grunt, no shared state between environments - allows seperate accounts & strong seperation.
-1. Re-use modules and resources DRY
+1. Re-use modules and resources...
+DRY